Devonzhang/contract-test-demo/README.md

 }
 ```

-Then open a browser to http://localhost:8080/graphiql to see the query editor.
+Then open a browser visit http://localhost:8080/graphiql to see the query editor.